Model M Screen Reader Keypad

 American Foundation for the Blind - A History of Accessibility at IBM [accessed 2023-03-06].

 .
-Screen Reader/2 was intended for use with PS/1 or PS/2 compatible PCs running IBM OS/2 2.0, although it could be used with other systems via the existing Screen Reader Adapter.
+Screen Reader/2 was intended for use with PS/1 or PS/2 compatible PCs running IBM OS/2 2.0, although it could be used with some PCs lacking a PS/2 mouse port via the existing Screen Reader Adapter.
 It was made available on 8th September 1992[2][2]

 IBM - IBM Screen Reader/2 Brief Description of Announcement, Charges, and Availability (#292-363) [accessed 2023-03-07].